Section Assembly

 * **Add to Assembly** — Adds the section to the assembly tree below

-* **Rename** — Change the section name
+* **Rename Section** — Change the section name, range, density override, or notes

-* **Delete** — Remove the section
+* **Delete Section** — Remove the section

 #### Assembly Tree (Bottom Pane)